The Eras Tour Poster

 Details

-The design includes every album name written in typefaces reminiscent of each official album cover and aesthetic, as well as song lyrics from each album embody the era.
+The design includes every album name written in typefaces reminiscent of each official album cover and aesthetic, as well as song lyrics from each album that represent the era.
 Colors are pulled from the associated palettes of each album.
 Original illustrations were created to visualize imagery either included in songs or that correlate to each era.
-Each component of the poster works together to form a cohesive composition in a grid layout.
+Each component of the poster works together to form a cohesive composition in a grid layout, as the official tour poster does.
 The design works as a way to engage fans of the artist and provide a thorough visual representation of the journey of Taylor Swift’s discography.

 Easter Eggs